notimon-personal-tracker/notimon/PUSH_NOTIFICATIONS_SETUP.md

 3. Copy the generated public and private keys to your environment variables.

-## AWS SNS Setup

-### For Safari on iOS Push Notifications:

-1. **Create an Apple Push Notification Certificate:**
-   - Go to Apple Developer Portal
-   - Create a Website Push ID
-   - Generate a certificate for Safari push notifications
-   - Download the certificate and convert to .pem format

-2. **Create SNS Platform Application:**
-   - Go to AWS SNS Console
-   - Create Platform Application
-   - Choose "Apple Push Notification service Sandbox" (or production)
-   - Upload your certificate

-3. **Update the push notification service:**
-   - Update `lib/pushNotifications.ts` with your SNS Platform Application ARN
-   - Configure the APNS settings for your domain

 ## Features Implemented

-✅ **Web Push for Chrome/Firefox:** Using VAPID keys and service worker ✅ **Safari iOS Support:** Using AWS SNS with APNS
-✅ **Database Storage:** Push subscriptions stored in PostgreSQL ✅ **User Management:** Subscribe/unsubscribe functionality ✅ **Daily Notifications:** Integrated with `send-questions` command
+✅ **Web Push for Chrome/Firefox:** Using VAPID keys and service worker ✅ **Database Storage:** Push subscriptions stored in PostgreSQL ✅ **User Management:** Subscribe/unsubscribe functionality ✅ **Daily Notifications:** Integrated with `send-questions` command